 Children and families endured 30-degree temperatures for an evening of trick-or-treating at small business throughout downtown Maryville.
-Spanning from Sixth Street to nearly Jenkins Street, booths were set up and businesses stood outside their doors to hand out candy to the children.
+Booths lined the sidewalks and business owners stood outside their doors from Sixth Street to Jenkins Street and from Buchanan Street to Market Street.

 This was Maryville Florist employee Gentri Staten’s fourth year handing out candy at the event.
-Despite it this year being “a lot colder, that’s for sure”, Staten said it was as fun as ever.
+Despite it being “a lot colder, that’s for sure,” Staten said it was as fun as ever.

 “I won’t be able to feel my hands or anything, but it’s worth it just to see the families and the kids just with a smile on their face and enjoying it no matter the conditions.
 The snow — it doesn’t stop them from having fun,” Staten said.
 “It’s cool to see the turn out no matter what the weather.
 If the kids are willing, we are willing.”